 NET WORTH: Unknown

-SOURCE OF WEALTH: Woodmont Companies
+SOURCE OF WEALTH: Woodmont Real Estate Companies

 JEWISH FUNDING AREAS: Various

 OVERVIEW: Giving Pledge signatory Tad Taube moves his philanthropy through several vehicles.
 His family foundation supports local Bay Area Jewish organizations.
 The Taube Foundation for Jewish Life & Culture, meanwhile, helps fund outfits around the U.S, Israel and Poland.
-And Taube is president emeritus of the Koret Foundation, a charity which also supports the Jewish community.
+And Taube was also president emeritus of the Koret Foundation, a charity which also supports the Jewish community.

 BACKGROUND: Born in Poland, Tad Taube immigrated to the United States in the summer of 1939, just weeks before the outbreak of World War II.
 He holds B.S. and M.S. degrees from Stanford University.
 After getting his master's in industrial engineering from Stanford, he joined two Lawrence Livermore National Laboratory physicists to create E-H Research Laboratories.
 Taube left after the company's IPO and used the proceeds to start his real estate career.